 “The prosecution failed here to prove that Mr. Gupta acted knowingly and willfully and with any specific intent to defraud,” he said in a conversational tone that contrasted with Tarlowe’s fiery closing.

 Gupta, 63, who ran McKinsey & Co. from 1994 to 2003, is on trial for allegedly leaking secret tips to Rajaratnam, 54, about New York-based Goldman Sachs and Cincinnati-based Procter & Gamble Co.
-(PG) He left the Goldman Sachs board in 2010 and the P&G board last year.
+(PG:US) He left the Goldman Sachs board in 2010 and the P&G board last year.